bellrodrigs/desafio-b2w/README.md

 This project is based on the challenge of the B2W company, whose purpose was to create a pokemon store, with ReactJs.

-The project will be temporarily available at the URL: [a link](https://pokestore-b2w.herokuapp.com/)
+The project will be temporarily available at the URL: [PokeStore](https://pokestore-b2w.herokuapp.com/)

 ## Development